R08K09/BNTA_BackEnd_Project/README.md

       spring.jpa.hibernate.ddl-auto=create-drop
       spring.jpa.properties.hibernate.enable_lazy_load_no_trans=true`
 * Once you have installed all the necessary applications and dependencies for this project, run the application on IntelliJ and ensure there are no errors.
-* In Postico, check that the database has been populated, according to the data created in the dataloader.
+* In Postico, check that the database has been populated, according to the data created in the DataLoader.
 * You can now send the following requests in Postman, working in the `localhost:8080` port:

 | Action                               | Request type | Request Path                                    | Request Body Required and Example Request Bodies                                                        |